Established 1954

 Some folks chose to release all their catch, but you

-a two day limit.
-Fish that you want to keep are
+two day limit.
+Fish that you want to keep are cleaned

-cleaned by your guide and packed with ice in
+by your guide and packed with ice in styrofoam coolers

-day guided fishing trips cover 14 to 20 miles of
+Single day guided fishing trips cover 10-12 miles of

-jackets, lunches, soft drinks, ice chest and bottled
+lunches, soft drinks, ice chest and bottled water.

 These trips usually permit about 8 hours of fishing